o-frolova/o-frolova/README.md

 <h2 align=""> ✌️ Hello, I'm Olga</h2>
 Data Scientist - Data magician.
 That's why I can do:

-- Conduct research, statistical analysis, and data processing to identify patterns, trends, and significant relationships
+- conduct research, statistical analysis, and data processing to identify patterns, trends, and significant relationships
-- Develop machine learning models for pursuit, prediction, clustering, and other data-driven tasks
+- develop machine learning models for pursuit, prediction, clustering, and other data-driven tasks
-- Develop algorithms for analyzing and understanding textual data
+- develop algorithms for analyzing and understanding textual data
-- Create interactive and understandable data visualizations to present complex analysis results
+- create interactive and understandable data visualizations to present complex analysis results
-- Develop algorithms and models for business process optimization, inventory management, recommendations, and other tasks to improve efficiency and productivity.
+- develop algorithms and models for business process optimization, inventory management, recommendations, and other tasks to improve efficiency and productivity.
-- Participate in identifying products and tools that enable a wider range of users to make informed decisions based on data
+- participate in identifying products and tools that enable a wider range of users to make informed decisions based on data
-- Apply data analysis to predict events and develop strategies for goals
+- apply data analysis to predict events and develop strategies for goals

 <p> </p>
 <b>Education:</b>